grafana/x-ray-datasource/README.md

 - ~/.aws/credentials
 - IAM role for Amazon EC2

-Refer to [Configuring the AWS SDK for Go](https://docs.aws.amazon.com/sdk-for-go/v1/developer-guide/configuring-sdk.html) in the AWS documentation for more information.
+See [Configuring the AWS SDK for Go](https://docs.aws.amazon.com/sdk-for-go/v1/developer-guide/configuring-sdk.html) in the AWS documentation for more information.

 ### AWS credentials file